-Masters at Michigan is an internationally focused program in which students complete their first year of the MHI program, use that knowledge while completing volunteer service in the Peace Corps, and then return to Michigan to complete their degree.
-Masters at Michigan participants work abroad as Peace Corps volunteers for 27 months and gain hands-on, real world experience, as well as language, cross-cultural, and technical training.
-Masters at Michigan in the MHI program fufill their internship requirement through the completion of Peace Corps service, in addition to financial support.
+Masters International Volunteer Program is an internationally focused program in which students complete their first year of the MHI program, use that knowledge while completing volunteer service in the Peace Corps, and then return to Michigan to complete their degree.
+Masters International Volunteer participants work abroad as Peace Corps volunteers for 27 months and gain hands-on, real world experience, as well as language, cross-cultural, and technical training.
+Masters International Volunteers in the MHI program fulfill their internship requirement through the completion of Peace Corps service, in addition to financial support.

 Evan Hale Bliss Health Scholarship in Health Informatics

 Created by three U-M School of Information graduates, Nancy A. Bliss, Kenlee Ray and Maureen M. Moore, this scholarship is the first to be created by individuals for the Health Informatics program.
 It is named in memory of Evan Bliss, who worked for the Henry Jackson Foundation in health data collection and analysis on HIV/AIDS treatments in various projects in Africa and Eastern Europe.